orbeon/orbeon-forms-doc/FAQ-~-Other-Technical-Questions.md

 You will see the version number appear at the bottom of Orbeon Forms pages.

-## Errors

-### I am getting frequent Out of Memory errors with Orbeon Forms.
+## I am getting frequent Out of Memory errors with Orbeon Forms.
 What can I do?

 The first thing to check is whether your Java VM has enough heap memory as documented in [[Installation|Installation ~ Basic]].

-### What should I make of the SocketException I see in the logs?
+## What should I make of the SocketException I see in the logs?

 In most cases, this exception doesn't reflect any problem.
 Browsers make requests to Orbeon Forms, which answers by sending data back to the browsers.
 Requests can be for web pages (e.g. forms), CSS files, images, and more.
 You will get this exception if, while Orbeon Forms sends data back to the browser,